Aylur/ags/docs/src/Your-First-Widget.md

 myVariable.value++
 ```

 For example with `pactl` you can get information about the volume level, but you don't want to have an interval that checks it periodically.
-You want a signal that signals everytime its **changed**, so you only do operations when its needed. `pactl subscribe` writes to stdout everytime there is a change.
+You want a **signal** that signals every time its **changed**, so you only do operations when its needed. `pactl subscribe` writes to stdout everytime there is a change.

 ```js
 const pactl = Variable({ count: 0, msg: '' }, {